Reducing the cancer burden on Indigenous peoples everywhere

 Indigenous communities face some of the greatest cancer health disparities, higher mortality rates and persistent challenges in health equity.

-To tackle these challenges, the Center for Indigenous Cancer Research (CICR) at Roswell Park fuses multidisciplinary expertise and generational knowledge to create a culturally-attuned continuum of cancer care from prevention through survivorship.
+To tackle these challenges, the Department of Indigenous Cancer Health at Roswell Park fuses multidisciplinary expertise and generational knowledge to create a culturally-attuned continuum of cancer care from prevention through survivorship.

 Our goal is simple and ambitious: Reduce the impact of cancer on Indigenous communities regionally, nationally and internationally.